|

 Source: National Centers for Environmental Prediction.
 An more detailed explanation of the diagram can be read by clicking here.

-Northern Hemisphere air flow speed and -direction at the 200 milibar level (ca. 12 km altitude) 25 May 2013.
+Northern Hemisphere air flow speed and -direction at the 200 milibar level (ca. 12 km altitude).

 Source: National Centers for Environmental Prediction.
 An more detailed explanation of the diagram can be read by clicking here.